 Fishing Shadow Cliffs

 Shadow Cliffs Reservoir is a converted gravel quarry that is stocked with trout and catfish by the DFW and EBRPD.
 There are a few bass ponds within the park that provide additional fishing.
+See reports.

 This page is under construction, need to fish at this lake more ☺️ Please check back later for more info!